steven2358/reveye/README.md

 Changes
 -------
 - v1.4 (20130628): Performed security changes and updated manifest to v2.
+Removed Yandex, Baidu, Cydral.
 - v1.3 (20110617): Included Google (brand new and kicking), Yandex and Baidu image search engines.
 Removed GazoPa as they discontinued their B2C service.
 - v1.2 (20110530): Name change to comply with Google's branding policies.
 Added Cydral search engine.
 Added option to choose between default engine or cascaded submenu.
 - v1.1 (20110301): Added option to select between TinEye and GazoPa search engines.